Using a walker with wheels can be a great help for those who need a little extra support or mobility assistance.

 How Do You Use Wheels On A Walker?

-After finding the walker that is correct for you, it needs to be adjusted to your height so that your elbows are bent about 20 degrees when you hold the frame.
+After finding the right walker for your unique situation, it needs to be properly fitted and adjusted to your height so that your elbows are bent about 20 degrees when you hold the frame.

-Once you find the walker that works best for you, it is time to ensure you use it properly.
+Once your new assistive device has been set up to the right size, it is time to ensure you use it properly.

 Here is a step by step tutorial for using a walker with wheels on it: